acuarica/java-cast-oopsla-19-aec/README.md

 We now have 25 usage patterns.
 This is because of we have split *IncompleteGenericType* into *UseRawType* and *RemoveWildcard*, and we extracted the *Equals* patterns from *Typecase*.
+We were able to merge, and later split, patterns because for each cast we keep track of its variant (shown in the table below).
+Merging and spliting patterns requires just changing the mapping of variants to patterns.

 The script to process the results of the manual inspection is `analysis.r`.
 To run the analysis, run the following command: